fhollenbach/Pols621_2020/index.md

 info, see: [http://student-rules.tamu.edu/aggiecode &
 http://aggiehonor.tamu.edu](http://student-rules.tamu.edu/aggiecode &
 http://aggiehonor.tamu.edu).
-“An Aggie does not lie, cheat or steal, or tolerate those who do.”
-Your written assignments are to be submitted via Turnitin, which makes the detection of plagiarism and cheating very easy. __Any cases of cheating or plagiarism will be submitted to the academic honor council, no exceptions.__
+“An Aggie does not lie, cheat or steal, or tolerate those who do.” __Any cases of cheating or plagiarism will be submitted to the academic honor council, no exceptions.__

 ### READINGS & SOFTWARE:

 We will be reading both articles and book chapters throughout the semester.
 I expect you to do __all__ the required readings prior to sending your discussion questions on Monday morning.
-Since we will use them a lot, you are required to have the following books.
+Since we will use them a lot, you acquire the following books.

 __Required Books:__